 In 2012, MEI became the current beneficiary of a charitable trust established by the William Carter and Marlys Burdett Scholarship Trust (the "Trust").
 The funds are held and managed by a third-party trustee whose objective is to preserve and enhance the Trust corpus as well as to generate income on a continuum basis.
 As such, MEI has no control in the manner in which the Trust funds are invested.
 The income from the Trust is to be used to provide financial assistance, including, but not limited to, scholarships, fellowships, transportation, and living expenses to enable foreign students from Turkey and other Arab countries to study at educational institutions, primarily in the United States.
 Currently, the anticipated amount of annual income distributions for scholarships is \$32,000, which could change depending on the program's needs and endowment earnings.
-As of December 31, 2021 and 2020, the fair value of investments totaled \$1,457,951 and \$1,366,208, respectively.
+As of December 31, 2022 and 2021, the fair value of investments totaled \$1,243,587 and \$1,457,951, respectively.

 The original principal of the Trust and beneficial interest are included as net assets with donor restrictions in the statements of activities.
-MEI's beneficial interest in perpetual trust consists of the following as of December 31, 2021:
+MEI's beneficial interest in perpetual trust consists of the following as of December 31, 2022:

-Without Restric With Donor Restrictions Total Principal of the trust \$ - \$ 1,050,862 \$ 1,050,862 Beneficial interest in perpetual trust 407,089 407,089 Balance at December 31, 2021 \$ \$ 1,457,951 \$ 1,457,951
+Without Donor Restrictions With Donor Restrictions Total Principal of the trust Portion subject to appropriation \$ - \$ 1,050,862 192,725 \$ 1,050,862 192,725 Balance at December 31, 2022 \$ - \$ 1,243,587 \$ 1,243,587